-(d) The facility shall make arrangements to secure on short notice all necessary supplies of
+(d) The facility shall make arrangements to secure on short notice all necessary supplies of blood, typed and cross-matched as required, for emergencies.

 10 NCAC .4907 is adopted as published in the N.C.
 Register Volume 21, Issue 9, page 1805 as follows with changes: